ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ### Task 2.1.
 Public and private key generation

 The main advantage of public key cryptography was the requirement of two different keys; public key can be used for encryption but only the private key can decrypt the data.
+Public key can be derived from the private key but not the other way around (at least with the current state-of-the-art algorithms).
 Hence, you can share the public key for everyone to secure the data, but only the owner of the private key can access it.

 Public-key cryptography is not only limited for encryption; authentication is an another important concept.